karink520/probability-for-ML/index.md

 This course will aimed primarily at two main audiences: those who are just beginning a foray into machine learning and who wish to begin with a solid probabilistic foundation, and those who have experience applying machine learning methodology as somewhat of a "black box" and who wish to bring a principled probabilist perspective to bear on these techniques.

 Prerequisites: Calculus (even if it's a somewhat distant memory).
-Some knowledge of Python would also bebeneficial.
+Some knowledge of Python would also beneficial.

 ## Materials